We Asked All 50 States About Their Contact Tracing Capacity. Here's What We Learned

 Loading...

-The raw numbers each state needs vary by population size, the number of positive cases, and whether measures like social distancing have effectively limited the contacts for each case, Frieden says.
+The raw numbers each state needs vary by population size, the number of positive cases, and whether measures such as social distancing have effectively limited the contacts for each case, Frieden says.
 According to the National Association of County and City Health Officials, which recently issued a position statement on contact tracing, 15 health workers per 100,000 people is a baseline number during normal times, and during a pandemic, this number should double to 30 per 100,000 people.

-"That's probably a good guidepost for state and local health officials," says Crystal Watson, a senior scholar at the Johns Hopkins Center for Health Security, and a lead author of the center's white paper on contact tracing capacity, though she cautions that these are estimates.
+"That's probably a good guidepost for state and local health officials," says Crystal Watson, a senior scholar at the Johns Hopkins Center for Health Security and a lead author of the center's white paper on contact tracing capacity, though she cautions that these are estimates.

 Big hiring efforts, but not everywhere